 KGI Online Library Blog-November 12, 2020

-The date November 11, a day the nation celebrates with parades and speeches in honor of our nation's veterans, has a history dating back to 1918.
-On November 11, 1918, Allied forces and Germany signed an armistice agreement to cease fighting.
+The history of November 11, a day the nation celebrates with parades and speeches in honor of our nation's veterans, has a history dating back to 1918.
+On November 11, 1918, Allied forces and Germany signed an armistice to cease fighting.
 World War I officially ended with the Treaty of Versailles, which was signed on June 28, 1919 in the Palace of Versailles outside the town of Versailles, France.

 One year after the armistice agreement was signed, President Wilson addressed the nation and declared, “The reflections of Armistice Day will be filled with solemn pride in the heroism of those who died in the country’s service and with gratitude for the victory, both because of the thing from which it has freed us and because of the opportunity it has given America to show her sympathy with peace and justice in the councils of nations.” (#1-The Topeka State Journal, November 11, 1919